DRAGON KUNG FU

 About CHIU CHUNG

-Lung Ying, meaning 'Dragon Shape/Style', is a very traditional style which can be traced back to the Shaolin Hua Shou Tai Temple (pictured here) on Luo Fu Shan mountain (wiki, map) in Guangdong province, Southern China.
-It was developed by the monks not only for physical health and wellbeing, but also to protect others and ultimately develop their energetic and spiritual connection to the universe.
+Lung Ying, meaning 'Dragon Shape/Style', is a very traditional style which can be traced back to the Shaolin Huashoutai Temple (Cantonese Wa Sau Toi, pictured here) on Luo Fu Shan mountain (wiki, map) in Guangdong province, Southern China.
+It was developed by the Buddhist monks not only for physical health and wellbeing, but also to protect others and ultimately develop their energetic and spiritual connection to the universe.
 It remained in the monasteries until around 1890.
-At that time, the monk Da Yu invited a young layman 'tiger' Lam Yiu Kwai who was already proficient in his own family's style to the temple to learn the style.
+At that time, the monk Daai Yu invited a young layman 'tiger' Lam Yiu Kwai who was already proficient in his own family's style to the temple to learn the style.
 After achieving a high level of proficiency, Lam Yiu Kwai taught Lung Ying to many students including his own sons.
 The people living in the region at the time were originally of northern Chinese decent and thus the style is described as a 'Hakka' (guest-people) style.